 - Contact with the mouth, eyes and mucous membranes and injured skin should be avoided

-Antibiotic-associated colitis has been reported with the use of some other topical clindamycin products.
-This is unlikely to occur with Treclin as plasma levels have been determined and the percutaneous absorption of clindamycin is clinically negligible.
+- Antibiotic-associated colitis has been reported with the use of some other topical clindamycin products, but this is unlikely with Treclin as plasma levels have been determined and the percutaneous absorption of clindamycin is clinically negligible

-If you notice prolonged diarrhea or suffer from abdominal cramps, treatment with Treclin should be discontinued immediately as the symptoms may indicate antibiotic-associated colitis.
+- If you notice prolonged diarrhoea or suffer from abdominal cramps, treatment with Treclin should be discontinued immediately as the symptoms may indicate antibiotic-associated colitis.

-If severe irritation occurs you should discontinue temporarily or reduce the frequency of application.
+- If severe irritation occurs, you should discontinue treatment temporarily or reduce the frequency of application.

-Treclin should not be applied at the same time as other topical treatments, including cosmetics, as there is a chance of possible incompatibility.
+- Treclin should not be applied at the same time as other topical treatments, including cosmetics, as there is a chance of incompatibility.

-Particular caution should be exercised in using keratolytic agents such as sulfur, salicylic acid, benzoyl peroxide or resorcinol and chemical abrasives.
+- Particular caution should be exercised in using keratolytic agents such as sulphur, salicylic acid, benzoyl peroxide or resorcinol and chemical abrasives.

-Do not use any cleansers or scrubbing solutions with a strong drying effect.
-You should also avoid abrasive soaps, cosmetics, and spices or lime should be used with caution.
+- Do not use any cleansers or scrubbing solutions with strong drying effects.
+You should also avoid abrasive soaps and cosmetics (spices or lime can be used, but with caution).

-Photosensitivity may occur during treatment with Treclin Gel and exposure to sunlight should be limited as much as possible and appropriate sunscreen should be worn.
+- Photosensitivity may occur during treatment with Treclin Gel, so exposure to sunlight should be limited as much as possible, and appropriate sunscreen should be worn.

-Do not use if you are allergic to any of the ingredients listed in the 'Ingredients' section.
+- Do not use it if you are allergic to any of the ingredients listed in the 'Ingredients' section.

 Treclin in pregnancy, breastfeeding and fertility